soo-h/DASweepDetect/README.md

 **Optional parameter：**

 - **--filter** : The criterion for rejecting samples rejecting samples with less than n SNPs , this value must greater than or equal to 250.
 Default is 250.
 - **--window-size** : The windows size of convert feature map.
+The parameter determines the size of genomic information the model utilizes for each learning and prediction.
 Default=1000000
 - **--window-step** : The step of windows.
+The parameter determines the size of the region that the model prediction each time.
 Default is window_size / 20, i.e., 50000.

 - **--core** : The number of CPU cores used to program.
 Recommended value is a multiple of 8 and not suggest exceed n x 8. n is the number of input files (or files in a folder).
 Default value is 16.
 - **--start** ： use this parameter to convert part of the chromosome  to a feature map,need provide the start position.
 Default position is None.
 - **--end**：use this parameter to convert part of the chromosome  to a feature map,need provide the end position.
 Default position is None

-**Demo:**  Convert the simulated data under the "real_data" folder into feature matrix and store them in the "real_feature" folder.
+**Demo:**  Convert the real genome data under the "real_data" folder into feature matrix and store them in the "real_feature" folder.

 ```shell
 python3.8 DASD.py calc_target -i real_data -o real_feature
 ```

-real_data is a folder, which contains only VCF format data with a single chromosome; simu_feature is a folder, which stores  output feature file that correspondence with the input VCF data.
+The real_data folder should contain real genomic data for selective sweep analysis in VCF format, split by chromosome.
+It needs to be created by the user.
+The simu_feature is a folder, which stores  output feature file that correspondence with the input VCF data.\
+**Note:** In this example, the model will perform selective sweep prediction on regions of 50k, and utilizes an additional 475k of upstream and downstream information for each region.

 ## Step4.Data labeling for simulated dataset